Page cover

 The Foundation serves as the guarantor of the mission and custodian of the sanctuary’s territorial integrity, while the issuing company operates within the defined contractual limits for the commercialization and technological management of the token.

-Beyond mangrove conservation, our mission is to drive sustainable development—proving that regenerative economic models can be both nature-positive and economically incentivized.
-100% of the proceeds from NAMBI token sales are reinvested to scale our impact through conservation, ecosystem restoration, scientific research, environmental awareness, and sustainable development, building a circular economy rooted in nature.
+Beyond mangrove conservation, our mission is to drive sustainable development—proving that regenerative economic models can be both nature-positive and economically incentivized by investing in conservation, ecosystem restoration, scientific research, environmental awareness, and sustainable development, building a circular economy rooted in nature.

 👁️ Our Vision